 The second step is auditioning at an audition camp.
 You will perform for staff individually and with your section.
 After attending your first camp, you will probably know if this activity is for you.
 Most people will get an invitation to come to a second audition camp.
 After your second audition, you will receive a membership contract or an invitation to come back and audition next year.

 If you are invited to join, you will have until the next camp to decide and return your contract.
 If you return your contract, CONGRATULATIONS!, you are a member of the Colts family, an experience you will never forget!

 Immediately following our Memorial Day performance in Dubuque, we start Spring Training.
 This is where we learn the majority of our show, though it is revised and constantly changing all summer.
 We spend about one week at a school, rehearsing and performing for the town, before moving on to the next site.
 We travel to three to five rural tri-state communities in a four week period.

 After Spring Training is over, we begin our touring season.
 This stretch of the summer can take many forms.
 Some years, we stay in the midwest area.
 Some years, we may venture to the northeast and down to Florida.
 Other years we may head west to California.
 Throughout our national tour, we meet East and West Coast corps and travel extensively.
 We will attend and compete in DCI shows during this time, but will also devote several days to continued practice in order to perfect our program.
-DCI tour lasts about six weeks and includes performance venues such as TCF Bank Stadium in Minneapolis, the Alamodome in San Antonio, and the Mercedes Benz Dome in Atlanta.
+DCI tour lasts about six weeks and includes performance venues such as The Dome at America's Center in St. Louis, the Alamodome in San Antonio, and the Mercedes Benz Dome in Atlanta.

 Championships Week begins in mid-August and takes up the remainder of the season.
 The corps is in one location for Championships Week, performing two to three nights in a row at Lucas Oil Stadium in Indianapolis.
 After Finals on Saturday night, members return home for the summer.
 Many go back to school within a week or a few days.